airbrake/gobrake/README.md

 * Asynchronous exception reporting
 * Flexible configuration options
 * Support for environments
+* Add extra context to errors before reporting them
 * Filters support (filter out sensitive or unwanted data that shouldn't be sent)
-* Ability to ignore certain errors
+* Ignore errors based on class, message, status, file, or any other filter
 * SSL support (all communication with Airbrake is encrypted by default)
-* Panic reporting support
-* Severity support
+* Notify Airbrake on panics
+* Set error severity to control notification thresholds
 * Support for code hunks (lines of code surrounding each backtrace frame)
 * Automatic deploy tracking
 * Performance monitoring features such as HTTP route statistics, SQL queries,